tejaslodaya/timeseries-clustering-vae/README.md

 #### Results
 When the VRAE model is run on [this](https://raw.githubusercontent.com/tejaslodaya/timeseries-clustering-vae/master/hp.txt) set of hyperparameters, we get the plots for both PCA and tSNE.
+PCA and t-SNE are performed in order to convert to a lower dimension and to visualize the clusters.
 This figure shows that latent space exhibits structure.
 The pink and green labels obviously cluster in different parts of the space.

 <img src = 'https://raw.githubusercontent.com/tejaslodaya/timeseries-clustering-vae/master/images/pca.png'>